Nuclear Weapons

 Global Zero has proposed such a plan to get to zero nuclear weapons, and has support for this from approximately 300 legislators and former officials from the nuclear armed and allied States.
 It is a reasonable plan, if the incremental measures are indeed implemented by the nuclear-armed and allied States, something which has not happened to date.

 During the ban treaty negotiations, Netherlands proposed an option of such a phased approach for nuclear-reliant states interested in joining the treaty.
 This was not supported by other states negotiating the treaty, effectively closing the door to nuclear-armed and reliant States joining the ban treaty (see Explanation of Vote by The Netherlands).

 However, this has not closed the door to ban treaty supporters engaging with nuclear-armed and allied States, as long as the call on these states is not restricted to joining the treaty, but is more flexible to urge the adoption of incremental nuclear disarmament measures.
 [IDN-InDepthNews – 20 July 2017]

+Top Photo (left to right): Commander Robert Green (UK Royal Navy, retired), Bill Kidd (Member of the Scottish Parliament and PNND Co-President), Alyn Ware (PNND Global Coordinator), and Jonathan Granoff (President of the Global Security Institute) at the press conference at the UN on July 5 at which the Parliamentary Action Plan was released.

 IDN is the flagship of International Press Syndicate.